 The different data center locations may be equipped with different CPU models.
 If the CPU model is listed below, but not displayed on the contract, please contact the IONOS Cloud support team for further assistance.

-The AMD cores IONOS Cloud provides are AMD Opteron processors, optimized for high performance within Cloud infrastructure.
+The AMD cores IONOS Cloud provides are AMD Opteron and EPYC processors, optimized for high performance within Cloud infrastructure.

-Current processor design allows for a high number of cores within one host system.
-Therefore, virtual instances may have up to 62 AMD cores.
+The current processor design allows for a high number of cores within one host system.
+Therefore, virtual machines may have up to 62 AMD cores.